 Archives: The Co-founder of the Un-named Fellowship

-Bob S. wanted to be a doctor, and somehow managed to persuade his family to let him pursue that aim.
+Bob Smith wanted to be a doctor.
+He somehow managed to persuade his family to let him pursue that aim.
 In the fall of 1905, when he was 26 years old, he entered the University of Michigan as a premedical student.
 By this time drinking had begun to affect him to the point where he began missing classes.
 His drinking caused him to leave school, but he returned and passed his examinations for his sophomore year.
 The Dean had had enough of Bob’s drinking escapades and recommended his transfer.
 Years later this experience would help Dr. Bob to recommending very bad chronic alcoholics over to Ypsilanti State Hospital.

 He transferred to Rush Medical College, but his alcoholism worsened to the point that his father was summoned to try to halt his downward trajectory.
 But his drinking increased and after a dismal showing during final examinations, the university required that he remain for two extra quarters and remain sober during that time as a condition of graduating.

-After graduation Dr. Bob S. became a hospital intern, and for two years he was able to stay busy enough to refrain from heavy drinking.
+After graduation Dr. Bob Smith became a hospital intern and for two years he was able to stay busy enough to refrain from heavy drinking.
 He married Anne Robinson Ripley on January 25, 1915, and opened up his own office in Akron, Ohio, specializing in colorectal surgery and returned to heavy drinking.
 Recognizing his problem, he checked himself into more than a dozen hospitals and sanitariums in an effort to stop his drinking.
 He was encouraged by the passage of Prohibition in 1919, but soon discovered that the exemption for medicinal alcohol and bootleggers could supply more than enough to continue his excessive drinking.
 For the next 17 years his life revolved around how to subvert his wife’s efforts to stop his drinking and obtain the alcohol he craved while trying to hold together a medical practice in order to support his family and his drinking.

 226 People Through Akron, OH Home of Dr. Bob & Anne